yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 > **The devil really was in the details**
 >
 > As we saw in the introduction of this article, a large amount of what makes package managers complex software lies in the details.
 Our optimizer code suffers from this: despite it working in many cases, it actually has an unfortunate bug related to how binaries are linked.
-With the code shown above, package binaries will not be installed where they should, because when optimizing we lose the information that would allow the linker to correctly link each binary to the right location.
+With the code shown above, package binaries will not be installed where they should, because when optimizing we lost the information that would allow the linker to correctly link each binary to the right location.
 Because of this, they will not be found when running the `build` scripts.
 Oops!
 >
 > Solving this would require adding some fields into our resolution tree nodes that we would then use to track the nodes original locations in the tree.
 The linker would then be able to link the binaries directly inside its children in a post-processing pass.
 Unfortunately, it would also make the code much less clear, so we opted not to implement this here.
 Such is the tough life of package manager writers...